Articles-Joey/articles-backups/README.md

 ![Status page screenshot](public/pages/status.png)

-- Backup, Compress, and Encrypt your backups
+- Backup, Compress, and Encrypt your files and folders
 - Organize and search backups with favorites and metadata
 - Export backups to cloud providers
 - RESTful API for integration and automation